 Go Through the Freezer

-If you keep a deep freezer in your garage, spring cleaning is a good time to clear it out.
-Make a list of everything in your freezer and throw out food that’s gone bad or has freezer burn.
-Use a cleaning solution to wipe down both the interior and exterior of the freezer before putting everything back in its designated spot.
+If you keep a deep freezer in your garage, spring cleaning provides the perfect opportunity to clean it out.
+Make a list of everything in your freezer, throw out food that’s gone bad or has freezer burn, and place any remaining good food in a cooler to preserve it.
+If frost has built up, unplug the freezer and leave the door open to let it defrost, placing towels on the floor to catch the meltwater.
+Once defrosted, wipe down the interior and exterior with a cleaning solution and ensure it’s completely dry before plugging it back in and returning everything to its designated spot.

 Organize Garage Items